KARA's new album - Some Other Shore - out on 3rd June

 "A stunning new British band who should be huge" (Dai Jeffries, R2 Magazine)

 Following their acclaimed debut Waters So Deep – named by The Telegraph as one of the Best Folk Albums of 2014, the “unique and innovative folk quartet” KARA are releasing their sophomore album – Some Other Shore – in June 2016 with a UK tour.
-The Russian-born lead vocalist has “one of the most refined and enjoyable voices around”, backed by an “interesting and strikingly different” combination of instruments: hammered dulcimer, melodeon and guitar.
+The Russian-born lead vocalist Daria Kulesh has “one of the most refined and enjoyable voices around”, backed by an “interesting and strikingly different” combination of instruments: hammered dulcimer (Kate Rouse), melodeon (Phil Underwood) and guitar (Ben Honey).
 Fusing original material with Russian and British folk for a rich mix of songs and tunes, “the quartet bring something completely different to folk music as we know it.”
 (Bright Young Folk).

 KARA have appeared live in session and/or had their music played on multiple radio stations, shows and podcasts, including The Mike Harding Folk Show, BBC Radio Wales, BBC Shropshire, BBC Gloucestershire, BBC Radio Kent, Celtic Music Radio, Blues and Roots Radio, FolkCast, Under the Mason's Apron (UTMA) Show, Acoustic Spectrum Radio, Bishop FM, Pure 107.8FM, Radio Dacorum, Bishop FM, Insanity FM, Dapper FM, Uckfield FM, The Durham Ranger and She-Bear (DRSB) Show, Radio Verulam, Radio Teesdale, Lionheart Radio, Watford's Vibe, Brian Player's Acoustic Cafe, etc.